viionc/bookord/README.md

 - ability to create new chat channels

-Currently working at:

 - admin, moderator, chatter role system

+- user list (I'm not sure if it's possible to display only online users using Firestore)

+Currently working on:

 - ability to moderate channels (remove messages, remove channels)

-- online user list (maybe friend list?)

 - private channels (online invited users or moderators can see it)